SkymanOne/folidity/reports/main.typ

 )

 Starting from the top: `@init` is an optional attribute that indicates the function is used for instantiation of the contract.
-Followed by the next attribute, `@(any)`, a developer can specify who can call the contract. `any` is a wildcard variable indicating that anyone can call it.
+Followed by the `@(any)`, a developer can specify who can call the contract. `any` is a wildcard variable indicating that anyone can call it.
 However, it is possible to specify a list of addresses or a specific address using data from the incoming state `@(s1.whitelist | a"<some_address>")`.

-If no attributes are specified, then it is assumed that the function is private and internal and can only be called within the contract.
+If no attributes are specified, then it is assumed that the function is private and internal.

-Moving on, `(out: int)` is a return type bound by the variable `out` that can be used to specify a post-execution condition to ensure that the function produces results within an acceptable model's range.
+Moving on, `(out: int)` is a return type bound by the variable `out` that can be used to specify a post-execution condition to ensure that the function's output is within the specification.
 It is also possible to just specify the return type, `fn int my_func(...)`.
 The `my_func` is an identifier of the function, followed by the list of typed parameters.

 Functions in Folidity feature `where` blocks enabling developers to specify state transition bounds and are also used to inject the current state into the function's execution context.
 Certain functions can only be executed if the input state matches the current state.
 After `->` we have a final state that indicates which state we transition to, this can be the same state, meaning that the function only mutates the current state and doesn't logically advance.
-Both input and output states can be bound by variables in order to specify pre and post mutation constraints.
-You can notice that state's variables are declared in a different fashion from other data types.
+Both input and output states can be bound by variables to specify pre and post-mutation constraints.
+Notice that states' variables are declared differently from other data types.
 This is a conscious design decision to differentiate the state mutation parts from the traditional manipulation of primitive data.

 Additionally, Folidity offers a unique type of function: _view functions_.
-They are used exclusively for enquiring current or previous state variables and are explicitly restricted from modifying the state of the contract.
+They are used exclusively for enquiring about current or previous state variables and are explicitly restricted from modifying the state of the contract.

 ```
 view(BeginState s) fn list<address> get_voters() {